What is Teams Phone

 Use your existing telephony infrastructure for on-premises PSTN connectivity.

-Phone System with services
+Teams Phone with services

 Auto attendants - Auto attendants can be used to create a menu system for your organization that lets external and internal callers move through the system to locate and place or transfer calls to company users or departments in your organization.
 See What are Cloud auto attendants?.